Houston 212(h) Waiver Attorney in Texas

-A 212(h) waiver under the Immigration and Nationality Act (INA) gives the U.S. Attorney General the discretion to waive certain criminal offenses that would make an alien inadmissible to the U.S. An individual may apply for a 212(h) waiver when applying for an adjustment of status, to emigrate through consular processing, or when seeking to enter the U.S. at a border crossing.
-It is most often used as a waiver of inadmissibility after being deported for a criminal conviction or for entering the U.S. unlawfully.
+A 212(h) waiver allows the U.S. Attorney General to waive certain offenses that would make one inadmissible.
+It is typically used as a waiver of inadmissibility after deportation.
+One may apply for a 212(h) waiver when applying for an adjustment of status, emigrating through consular processing, or entering at a border crossing.

 Schedule a consultation with our Houston 212(h) waiver lawyer at (713) 597-5642 today.